pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 To restore a database to the cluster, execute the `br restore db` command.
 To get help on this command, execute `br restore db -h` or `br restore db --help`.

-Usage: Restore a database backed up in the `/tmp/backup` directory to the cluster.
+Usage: Restore a database backed up in the `/tmp/backup` path to the cluster.

 {{< copyable "shell-regular" >}}